almende/vis/misc/how_to_publish.md

 - Update the library version number in the index.html page.

-- Update the CDN links, regardless if they are online or not.
+- Update the CDN links at the download section of index.html AND the CDN link at the top.

 - Commit the changes in the `gh-pages` branch.